ash-wjk/blockchain_gov_backend/README.md

 How to Runs the app in the development mode.

-In the project directory, plesae run:
+In the project directory, please run:

 ### `npm install`
 ### `node index.js`